Ars-Digitale/java-21-study-guide/docs/module-08/files-path-api.md

 > [!NOTE]
 > `new File(URI)` requires a `file:` URI and throws `IllegalArgumentException` if the URI is not hierarchical or not a file URI.

-### 7. Canonical vs Absolute vs Normalized (Core Differences)
+### 1.7 Canonical vs Absolute vs Normalized (Core Differences)

-These terms are often mixed up in exams.
+These terms are often mixed up.
 They are not the same.

 | Concept | Legacy (File) | NIO (Path) | Touches filesystem |
 |--------|----------------|------------|--------------------|